 I guess this realization that soccer is a business, that the world rarely gives a damn who you are or what you’ve done, keeps occurring to us over and over, like small bites taken from our sporting hearts.
 And maybe the club went and got a big head, thinking they belong at the top despite all their history elsewhere.

 But even as I write that, I know it’s ridiculous.
 I’m not on the board.
 I’m not looking at the financials.
-I’m not having to explain why we are in the Championship, playing Barnsley and Burton Albion, instead of the Premier League playing Chelsea and Arsenal, and that it’s in part because Ranieri was so nice, and 2016 was so amazing.
+I’m not having to explain why we are in the Championship, playing Barnsley and Bristol City, instead of the Premier League playing Chelsea and Arsenal, and that it’s in part because Ranieri was so nice, and 2016 was so amazing.

 I heard several people working their way through this same conundrum as I walked along the River Trent towards Burton’s Pirelli Stadium.
 I was feeling a bit morose, I suppose, until I fell in behind a group of teenage boys discussing the great goals they had all scored, each one needing to be more amazing than the last.
 Then one of them mentioned “American chicks,” and they all responded as if he had just said “ice cream” to a bunch of potheads.
 Somewhere in the noise afterwards I heard an exaggerated American accent say “soccer,” and I forgot all about Ranieri and the Foxes and their Board and all the money.

 Instead, the community of Burton Albion was gathering at their tidy little ground on the edges of the world’s former brewing capital.
 There’s been a bridge over the Trent here for 1,000 years, large-scale brewing for 350, but professional football for exactly eight.

 I had spent the previous day wandering around Burton, but I knew that were I looking for a true tonic to the Big Money situation, I somehow would find it on the terraces in Burton.